-Youth to College expanded its partnership with USD’s School of Education and Leadership Sciences (SOLES).
+CASA's Youth Engagement Initiative expanded its partnership with USD’s School of Education and Leadership Sciences (SOLES).
 We worked with the SOLES Center for Character Development to help train staff and students in how to incorporate character development materials into our programs.
-We also collaborated with the SOLES Learning and Teaching Department to connect USD students and partners involved in Y2C into academic courses offered through the education minor.
+We also collaborated with the SOLES Learning and Teaching Department to connect USD students and partners involved in the Youth Engagement Initiative into academic courses offered through the education minor.

 Deepened K-12 Partnerships